 - an insurance assignment between the loan financer and the SPV.

-Under a JOLCO scheme, the vessel is purchased from the ship operator by an SPV established in a flag of convenience country and controlled by a leasing company, which then becomes the registered owner.
-The registered owner SPV then sells the beneficial ownership of the vessel on an instalment sale basis to an SPV established under Japanese law and also controlled by the leasing company and obtains funds to purchase the vessel through a loan from loan financers and a silent partnership investment from Japanese investors.
-Further, the vessel is bareboat chartered from the Japanese SPV to the ship operator (or its SPV).
+Under a JOLCO scheme, the vessel is purchased from the ship operator by an SPV established in a flag-of-convenience country and controlled by a leasing company, which then becomes the registered owner.
+The registered owner SPV then sells the beneficial ownership of the vessel on an instalment sale basis to an SPV established under Japanese law and controlled by the leasing company, and obtains funds to purchase the vessel through a loan from loan financers and a silent partnership investment from Japanese investors.
+Further, the vessel is bareboat-chartered from the Japanese SPV to the ship operator (or its SPV).
 The loan is secured by the vessel mortgage, insurance assignment and charter hire assignment or other security interests.
 For a JOLCO scheme, typically the following agreements are prepared:

 - a loan agreement between the loan financer and the Japanese SPV;